 When comparing CodeLite vs Microsoft Visual Studio, the Slant community recommends CodeLite for most people.
-In the question“What are the best IDEs for C++ on Linux?”
-CodeLite is ranked 2nd while Microsoft Visual Studio is ranked 23rd.
+In the question“What are the best IDEs for C++ on UNIX-like systems?”
+CodeLite is ranked 2nd while Microsoft Visual Studio is ranked 18th.
 The most important reason people chose CodeLite is:

 CodeLite is [actively developed](http://downloads.codelite.org/) with activity almost daily on [Github](https://github.com/eranif/codelite/pulse).

 Pro Cross platform